MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 **Deployment to a self-hosted managed compute**

 MedImageInsight model can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.
 You can deploy the model through the model catalog UI or programmatically.

-To deploy through the UI,
+To __deploy the model through the UI__:

 - Go to the [model card in the catalog](https://aka.ms/mi2modelcard).
 - On the model's overview page, select __Deploy__.